 - 1 stalk celery

 - 2 cloves garlic

-- Place otoshibuta on top of the chicken, but do not cover with the Dutch oven lid.
-Start cooking over medium high heat.
-When boiling, turn down the heat to medium and simmer for 15 minutes.
+- Place otoshibuta (drop lid) on top of the chicken, but do not cover with the Dutch oven lid.
+Simmer over medium-low heat for 15 minutes.

-- When there is about 2 Tbsp. of sauce left, turn of the heat.
+- When there is about 2 Tbsp of sauce left and you can see the bottom of the pot, turn off the heat.
 Transfer the chicken onto a plate, and pour the sauce on top.
-Serve immediately.
+Sprinkle sesame seeds and serve immediately.